amlweems/wiced-history/README.txt

 in sub-directories) :
 $> make snip.scan-BCM943362WCD4 download run

-Note : The RTOS, Network Stack & I/O bus components are now defined in a platform makefile in
+The default RTOS and Network Stack components are defined in the WICED configuration makefile
-       the <WICED-SDK>/Wiced/Platform/<PLATFORM_NAME> directory.
-The default components may be bypassed by specifying the component as part of the build string if desired.
+at <WICED-SDK>/tools/makefiles/wiced_config.mk.
+The default I/O bus component is defined in the platform makefile at <WICED-SDK>/platforms/<Platform>/<Platform>.mk.
+Defaults may be bypassed by specifying the component as part of the build string if desired as shown in the following example.

-Header files and reference information for supported platforms is available in the <WICED-SDK>/include/platforms directory.
+$> make snip.scan-BCM943362WCD4-FreeRTOS-LwIP-SDIO download run

-Platform implementations are available in the <WICED-SDK>/Wiced/Platform directory.
+Source code, headers and reference information for supported platforms are available in the <WICED-SDK>/platforms directory.
+Source code, headers, linker scripts etc that are common to all platforms are available in the <WICED-SDK>/WICED/platform directory.

 Supported Features